 You may even hike and prospect for fossils in the nearby rugged badlands – and even participate in a dig, uncovering and discovering – using professional tools and techniques.

-Drumheller’s Tyrell Museum is located, fittingly enough, on what’s known as the Dinosaur Trail (the area’s two most famous tourist routes are the Dinosaur Trail and the Hoodoo Trail).
+Drumheller’s Royal Tyrell Museum is located, fittingly enough, on what’s known as the Dinosaur Trail (the area’s two most famous tourist routes are the Dinosaur Trail and the Hoodoo Trail).

 Dinosaur Valley